nikhillovestech/Play-Chrome-Dino-using-AI/README.md

 # Play-Chrome-Dino-using-AI
-Chrome Dino Bot using Double DQN with Experience Replay
+A Double-Deep-Q-Learning Network with Experience Replay implementation to play the Chrome Dino game